idelamaza/idelamaza.github.io/_posts/2019-11-26-interactive-visualizations-with-plotly.md

 author_profile: true
 ---

-We are advancing towards a paper-less (better) world, where where static, unmodifiable representations of any kind of data start to lack a reason to exist.
+We are advancing towards a paper-less (better) world, where static, unmodifiable representations of any kind of data start to lack a reason to exist.
 {: style="text-align: justify;"}

 ### Timeseries visualization